-Communication Networks and Social Change (CN&SC) is a research group from the Internet Interdisciplinary Institute (IN3) of the Open University of Catalonia (UOC), recognized by AGAUR (Agency for Management of University and Research Grants) of the Government of Catalonia (SGR 2017-652).
+Communication Networks and Social Change (CNSC) is a research group from the Internet Interdisciplinary Institute (IN3) of the Open University of Catalonia (UOC), recognized by AGAUR (Agency for Management of University and Research Grants) of the Government of Catalonia (SGR 2017-652).

-Communication, a key aspect of human activity, is crucial in the configuration of power relations among people, social groups, and institutions.
-In an ever-evolving landscape of media ecologies, digital technologies enable the ubiquitousness of communication networks.
-Such networks constitute the new social morphology of our societies and, avoiding techno-deterministic assumptions, we analyze how political, economic and, in general, social changes are shaped by them.
+Communication, a constitutive aspect of human activity, is crucial in the configuration of power relations among people, social groups, and institutions.
+At CNSC we analyze the ever-evolving landscape of ubiquitous digital networks and media ecologies as they constitute our societies’ new social morphology.
+Overcoming techo-deterministic assumptions, we investigate how political, economic, and social changes are shaped by these networks.